Stellarium/stellarium/skycultures/indian_nakshatras/description.md

 ### About

-We studied the early history of the nakshatras in our research.
+With B.S.
+Shylaja, I studied the early history of the nakshatras in our research.

 ### Acknowledgements
 I thank B. S. Shylaja for consulting me in my studies of the history of Vedic astronomy.